![]() |

 Originally inspired by an image idea I had many years ago.

-I had been commissioned by BT to shoot Woolwich earth station in London.
+commissioned by BT to shoot Woolwich earth station in London.

 The brief from the picture editor was ‘Get something powerful and inspired.
 We have